-2. Pack as much in the car as you can the night before your road trip with a baby
+2. Pack as much of the car as you can the night before your road trip with baby

 Whether you’re leaving at 5am or 5pm, try to pack the car ahead of time to minimize stress the day you’re leaving for your trip.
 Ideally, I try to have everything in the car but the diaper bag and cooler well before our departure time.
 That usually means packing the car the night before for early departures.